radareorg/radare2/README.md

 # Webserver

-radare2 comes with an embedded webserver that serves a pure html/js interface that sends ajax queries to the core and aims to implement an usable UI for phones, tablets and desktops.
+radare2 comes with an embedded webserver which serves a pure html/js interface that sends ajax queries to the core and aims to implement an usable UI for phones, tablets and desktops.

 	$ r2 -c=H /bin/ls

 To use the webserver on Windows, you require a cmd instance with administrator rights.
-To start the webserver use command in the project root.
+To start the webserver, use the following command in the project root.

 	> radare2.exe -c=H rax2.exe